James Freeman (clergyman): Prayer book

 In 1774, Lindsey had created a revised Book of Common Prayer based on alterations made by Samuel Clarke in the latter's copy of the 1662 prayer book.
 Lindsey would use this liturgy at his Essex Street Chapel, the first Unitarian congregation in England.
 Hazlitt had been among Lindsey's congregants and gave a copy of Lindsey's prayer book to Freeman in 1784.

-Now 24 years old, Freeman pushed the King's Chapel congregation to adopt their own revision of the 1662 prayer book.
+Then 24 years old, Freeman pushed the King's Chapel congregation to adopt their own revision of the 1662 prayer book.
 The congregation's proprietors voted on February 20, 1785, to create a seven-man committee to report on Freeman's alterations.
 Leaning on Clarke's and Lindsey's revisions, Freeman worked with Hazlitt to create his own Nontrinitarian alterations to the prayer book.
 While he was optimistic that the congregation would adopt his revision, Freeman wrote to his father before the vote, saying that he would resign from his position as pastor should the vote fail.
 On June 19, Freeman's prayer book was adopted by a 20-7 majority, with three of the opposing votes coming from proprietors that had exclusively worshipped at Trinity Church since 1776.

 Freeman hoped that the new liturgy would have a broad appeal, writing in its preface that "no Christian, it is supposed, can take offence at, or find his conscience wounded" by the 1785 prayer book's contents.
 However, his liturgy was met with public rancor.
-Among its critics was William White of the newly-founded Episcopal Church, who disapproved of the congregation's independent prayer book adoption and its Nontrinitarian theology.
+Among its critics was William White of the newly founded Episcopal Church, who disapproved of the congregation's independent prayer book adoption and its Nontrinitarian theology.